Boissevain, Manitoba: Education

-Boissevain School was nominated one of Canada's 30 best schools by Maclean's Magazine in 2005.
+Boissevain School was nominated as one of Canada's 30 best schools by Maclean's Magazine in 2005.

 Media

 CJRB (1220 AM) broadcasts an easy listening format from Boissevain.
 The station is owned by Golden West Broadcasting.

 Sports

 Curling has been a competitive sport in Boissevain since 1890.
 The Boissevain Border Kings compete in the South West Hockey League in Manitoba.
 The Border Kings did not win a championship for 35 years but then wound up winning six straight championships in 1993.
 In baseball, the Boissevain Bantams won the provincial championship in 1977.
 Currently, the Boissevain Broncos high school sports program includes several teams competing in football, baseball, and hockey.